Wide Blue Yonder (film): Production

 Wide Blue Yonder was originally written for the theatre by British playwright Hugh Janes and staged in London's West End with Eric Sykes as the lead.

 Filming

-The film was shot on locations in Haugesund, Karmøy and Sveio from 13 July to mid-August 2007.
+The film was shot on locations in Haugesund Municipality, Karmøy Municipality, and Sveio Municipality from 13 July to mid-August 2007.

 Problems with the film began during principal photography when British producer John Cairns' Parkland Films and Norwegian producer Bjørg Veland's Euromax Productions were unable to pay their bills, including salary for cast and crew.
 They had raised only €2.4 million of the production's €6.4 million budget.

 Norwegian producer Bjarne Hareide was brought in to restructure the financing, but when filming wrapped, €1.6 million local costs were still uncovered.
 New investments were needed to finish the feature and the film was finally ready for a star-studded world premiere at the Norwegian International Film Festival in 2010.
 However, it took another two years to clarify the rights, further complicated by the British producer's bankruptcy.